 Managing Director of Accounting

 Jen is a lifelong resident of Greater New Orleans.
 She comes to NSNO from the International School of Louisiana, a local charter school, where she was the finance director for three years.
 Jen holds a B.S. degree in accounting from the University of New Orleans and has a Louisiana CPA license.
-She is excited to utilize her 15 years of accounting experience to help NSNO thrive.
+She has been working in accounting since 1996 and is excited to utilize her experience to help NSNO thrive.

 Grants Accounting Director

-Bernadette received a B.S. in accounting from Dillard University and a M.B.A. from the University of New Orleans.
-With fifteen years of experience in accounting and business, Bernadette, a native of New Orleans, is excited to bring her experience and knowledge to NSNO and to participate in supporting NSNO’s vision of excellent public schools for every child in New Orleans.
+A native of New Orleans, Bernadette received a B.S. in accounting from Dillard University and a M.B.A. from the University of New Orleans.
+She has been working in accounting and business since 1994 and is excited to bring her experience and knowledge to NSNO and to support NSNO’s vision of excellent public schools for every child in New Orleans.
 She has served as a volunteer after school tutor and worked in summer enrichment programs.